 What is California roll?

 A California roll is one of the most popular sushi in North America, especially in Southern California.
 It was created in the early 1970s in America and Canada.
-Aslo, it is called California maki which is a makizushi, sushi roll usually rolled inside-out.
-California roll is not a traditional sushi, it is a fusion cuisine.
+Nowadays, it has become popular worldwide.
+Besides, it is called California maki which is a makizushi, sushi roll usually rolled inside-out.
+California roll is not a traditional sushi, it is a fusion cuisine like salmon sushi cups and Hawaiian musubi.
 You will hardly see them in the Japan and Asia area.

-What are the ingredients to make California roll?
+What are the ingredients for homemade California sushi rolls?

 In this easy homemade California sushi roll recipe, I mainly use crab salad which is chopped imitation crab sticks with mayonnaise and avocado.
 Sprinkling some toasted white or black sesame seeds is optional.